Adevita1/machine_learning_titanic-survival-prediction/README.md

-# titanic-survival-prediction
-🚢🔍 Titanic Survival Prediction: Machine Learning Data Preprocessing Project.
-This project preprocesses the Titanic dataset to prepare it for machine learning models, aiming to predict passenger survival based on various features.

 Titanic Survival Prediction 🚢🔍
 Description
+English:
-English: This project preprocesses the Titanic dataset to prepare it for machine learning models, aiming to predict passenger survival based on various features.
+This project preprocesses the Titanic dataset to prepare it for machine learning models, aiming to predict passenger survival based on various features.

+Español:
-Español: Este proyecto preprocesa el conjunto de datos del Titanic para prepararlo para modelos de machine learning, con el objetivo de predecir la supervivencia de los pasajeros en función de varias características.
+Este proyecto preprocesa el conjunto de datos del Titanic para prepararlo para modelos de machine learning, con el objetivo de predecir la supervivencia de los pasajeros en función de varias características.

 Conclusion
 English:
 Hello everyone! 😃

 I have completed an interesting data preprocessing exercise using the famous Titanic dataset. 🎉 The objective was to prepare this data for use in machine learning models that can predict whether a person could have survived the sinking of the Titanic. 🚢